madewild/cfg/README.md

-# CFG grammar validator for NLP class
+# Context-free grammar validator for NLP class

+Input an NLP grammar in NLTK format to check false positives and negatives